cran/sjmisc/README.md

 **sjmisc** tries to fill this gap.
 Basically, this package complements the **dplyr** package in that **sjmisc** takes over data transformation tasks on variables, like recoding, dichotomizing or grouping variables, setting and replacing missing values, etc. A distinctive feature of **sjmisc** is the support for labelled data, which is especially useful for users who often work with data sets from other statistical software packages like _SPSS_ or _Stata_.

-The functions of **sjmisc** are designed to work together seamlessly with other packes from the tidyverse, like **dplyr**.
+The functions of **sjmisc** are designed to work together seamlessly with other packages from the tidyverse, like **dplyr**.
 For instance, you can use the functions from **sjmisc** both within a pipe-workflow to manipulate data frames, or to create new variables with `mutate()`.
 See `vignette("design_philosophy", "sjmisc")` for more details.

 ## Contributing to the package

-Please follow [this guide](https://github.com/strengejacke/sjmisc/blob/master/CONTRIBUTING.md) if you like to contribute to this package.
+Please follow [this guide](https://github.com/strengejacke/sjmisc/blob/master/.github/CONTRIBUTING.md) if you like to contribute to this package.

 ## Installation